+1.2.1 General Courses of Fire:

+1.2.1.1 Short Courses

-- 1.2.1 General Courses of Fire: - 1.2.1.1 Short Courses Must not require more than 12 projectiles to complete.
-Course design and construction must not require more than 9 scoring hits from any single location or view.
+- [H] Must not require more than 12 projectiles to complete.
+Course design and construction must not require more than 9 scoring hits from any single location or view. - [R] Must not require more than 10 projectiles to complete. - [P] Must not require more than 12 projectiles to complete.
+Course design and construction must not require more than 10 scoring hits from any single location or view.